AQNclasses/notes305wi/dyn_prog.md

 Since we have defined this recursively in the correct order to give us a postorder traversal, we will not repeat any computations.

-## Edit Distance
+## Example 4

-Another fun problem from bioinformatics!
+Another fun problem from bioinformatics: edit distance!

 The **edit distance** between two strings is the minimum number of letter insertions, letter deletions, and letter substitutions required to transform one